firefox-devtools/firefox-devtools.github.io/README.md

 ## People and modules

 The tools are broadly divided into panels.
-Each panel has one or more owners, who mostly work(s) on that panel and are the best people to ask if you have specific questions about the code.
+Each panel has one or more owners who mostly work on that panel and are the best people to ask if you have specific questions about the code.

 * about:debugging: jdescottes, ochameau, ladybenko, daisuke
 * Accessibility Inspector: yzen